Woman's Belly with hands heart shape around belly button with flower on top

 Rest assured that this article is written by a licensed physiotherapist, Dr. Alex Stone, DPT.
 This article has not been reviewed by a medical doctor.
 Please consult your trusted healthcare professional before using any advice in this article.

-Can You Use a Massage Gun on Stomach?
+Can I Use a Massage Gun on My Stomach?

-The internet is full of articles and videos featuring people massaging their abdomens with massage guns.
-In fact, there are even loads of articles that say using a massage gun on your stomach is not only safe but beneficial for many different reasons.
+The internet is full of articles and videos featuring people using a massage gun on stomach.
+In fact, there are even loads of articles that say using a massage gun on stomach is not only safe but beneficial for many different reasons.

 Our stance at Massage Gun Advice is a little more reserved.
 We generally recommend avoiding your abdominal area altogether.